nflaig/github-init-cli/README.md

 $ github create <name>
 ```

-If installed, the project will be automatically opened in [VS Code](https://code.visualstudio.com/).
+If installed, the project will be opened with [VS Code](https://code.visualstudio.com/).

 ## Contributing